devhaocui/LeetCode/README.md

 4. An example of each `idea.md` that's in every directory
 ![Problem Link Here](https://i.imgur.com/YwiDBy4.png)

-## What This Repository is NOT
+[!IMPORTANT] What This Repository is NOT

-- [!IMPORTANT] This repo is based on my journey and often times might not contain the absolute "Optimal" solutions.
+- This repo is based on my journey and often times might not contain the absolute "Optimal" solutions.
 But what I will promise is there will not be any solutions that do not pass the test cases.

 ### Quality Of Life Improvement (To-Do list)